- By: Pedro Candeias

 Each phase has different goals.

-While Classic Periodization switch phases every four to eight weeks, Pendulum strategy does it every week.
+While Classic Periodization switches phases every four to eight weeks, Pendulum strategy does it every week.

 These are the main principles behind Pendulum model: